brkarcher/brkarcher.github.io/shadow.md

 ---

 The final oath was administered at midnight.
 One by one, the torches were extinguised.
 The only remaining light source in the grand chapel was a brazier burning behind Chancellor Pellwyn.
-The Chancellor and her lectern cast a long shadow across the five candidates.
+The chancellor and her lectern cast a long shadow across the five candidates.

 *My allegiance belongs to the Lightbringer alone.
 I shall bear no offspring.
 I shall hold no estate.
 I shall swear fealty to no other.
 My labors are for the Lightbringer and her people.
 My life is for the Lightbringer and her people.
 These, I swear until I am given to the First of the Dead.
 I swear to the secrecy of these bonds forevermore.*